LiuBioinfo/SeqOthello/README.md

 >ENST00000628538
 ```

-1. __Containment Query__
+1. Number of _k_-mer hits per sequence

-    Containment Query will return the total number of _k_-mer hits for each
+    By default, for each transcript in the query, __SeqOthello__ returns the
-    experiment in a tab-delimited table.
+    total number of _k_-mer hits of each experiment in a tab-delimited table.

     ```
     ../build/bin/Query --map-folder=map/ \
     --transcript=transcripts.fa \
-    --output=containment.query.txt \
+    --output=query.hits.txt \
-    --qthread=8
+    --qthread=1
     ```

-    The query results has 3 rows, one transcript per row.
+    The query results has three rows, one transcript per row.
 The first column indicates the transcripts index matching the order in ``transcript.fa``.
 The rest of the columns are the query results for all the experiments in the __SeqOthello__ map.

     ```
-    cat containment.query.txt
+    cat query.hits.txt
     transcript# 0   222     214     200     150     160     215     209     220     193     233
     transcript# 1   205     205     168     210     217     202     190     211     160     196
     transcript# 2   115     115     115     115     115     115     115     115     115     115